Questions Investors Should Ask

 Marketability is defined by a timeline beginning with the decision to sell and ending when the asset is converted to cash.
 Before any asset can be converted to cash, an acceptable price must be communicated to a buyer willing to pay that price or vice versa: a willing buyer must communicate an acceptable purchase price to a willing seller.
 The prospective seller and buyer locate one another in the marketplace.
 For example, owners and buyers of stocks and bonds find one another at one of the various exchanges.

-This is precisely where people get the most confused.
+This is where people get the most confused.
 Neither a shorter time line nor an exchange makes an asset liquid; a shorter time line or an exchange simply assist the asset’s marketability.
 Further, what makes an asset marketable is a function of perception: the asset’s perceived ability to generate consistent or increasing earnings (e.g., manufacturing and selling an increasing number of widgets); the asset’s perceived beauty (e.g., art or jewelry); or the asset’s perceived ability to increase in value over time (e.g., crops or land in path of development).

-What makes an asset liquid is its real ability to hold value against inflation or deflation.
+What makes an asset liquid is its real ability to hold value against inflation or

 Can I withdraw some or all of my income?